pablocavalcanteh/e-commerce-java-spring-framework/README.md

 - Maven
 - And other stuff...

-Go on and explore more! 👨‍💻 🤘
+Go ahead and explore more! 👨‍💻 🤘

 That's it. 👋